Tutorial

 message.

-At this point any head member can issue distribution of funds on the layer one.
-You can do this through the websocket API one last time:
+At this point, any head member can issue distribution of funds on layer 1.
+You can do this through the WebSocket API one last time:

 { "tag": "Fanout" }